Oluwaseun-Projects/Oluwaseun-Projects/README.md

 |Network Traffic Analysis with Wireshark -
 Investigating a Compromised Workstation |<a href="https://github.com/Oluwaseun-Projects/Network-Traffic-Analysis-with-Wireshark-
-                                             --Investigating-a-Compromised-Workstation">Network Traffic Analysis with Wireshark - Investigating a Compromised Workstation </a>|
+                                             --Investigating-a-Compromised-Workstation">Network Traffic Analysis with Wireshark - Investigating a Compromised Workstation </a>
+| Configuring DNS and DHCP on Windows Server for Domain-Joined Clients  |<a href = "https://github.com/Oluwaseun-Projects/Configuring-DNS-and-DHCP-on-Windows-Server-for-Domain-Joined-Clients"> Configuring DNS and DHCP on Windows Server for Domain-Joined Clients </a>

 ## Tools